-- Songwriting – basically it’s your musical ideas, put together in a project, that should be rhythmic, have a coherent melody and harmonic.
+- Songwriting – basically it’s your musical ideas (a playlist for example), put together in a project, that should be rhythmic, have a coherent melody and harmonic.
 It should also have a beginning, middle, and end.
 For many people, the writing process goes hand-in-hand with the tracking process because they start with a drum loop.

 - Arranging – simply put the arranging of the song is deciding which instruments play during which section, how they are organized and how these sections are arranged into the bigger timeline of the song